jyablonski/doqs/src/content/docs/guides/database_user_permissions.md

 3. Admin - For roles requiring elevated privileges for things like dropping tables

 ### Examples

-- dbt: Requires read-only access to source schemas, but admin access to Marts for operations like dropping tables etc
+- dbt: Requires read-only access to source schemas, but admin access to Silver + Gold layers to create, modify, and drop models as needed.
 - Ingestion Script: Requires read + write access to source schemas for data loading tasks.
-- REST API: Requires read + write access to Marts Schema for fetching data and performing various table updates
+- REST API: Requires read + write access to Gold layer for fetching data and performing various table updates

 ---